-See the Best bean-to-cup coffee machines
+See the best bean-to-cup coffee machines

 Filter machines These make coffee by dripping hot water through coffee grounds.
-A smooth taste and large carafe (jug) makes these good for anyone that likes to drink a lot of coffee, or for entertaining a big group of people.
+A smooth taste and large carafe (jug) make these good for anyone that likes to drink a lot of coffee, or for entertaining a big group of people.
 Technically, these are one of the easiest machines to operate, but you don’t get the flexibility and range of drinks options that espresso-based machines offer.

-See the Best filter coffee machines
+See the best filter coffee machines

-Pod machines The ultimate convenience, you just drop in a pod or capsule, tap a button and you’re done.
+Pod machines The ultimate convenience, you just drop in a pod or capsule, tap a button, and you’re done.
 Pod machines aren’t compatible with each other, so once you’ve bought into a system, you’re locked in.
 Nespresso machines produce the best coffee and have the best range, with pods that are recyclable.
-Pod brands available in supermarkets aren’t as good and most use plastic, which can’t be recycled.
+Pod brands available in supermarkets aren’t as good, and most use plastic, which can’t be recycled.

-See the Best pod coffee machines
+See the best pod coffee machines

 1. Sage by Heston Blumenthal The Oracle

-A powerful espresso machine with a built-in grinder.
+A powerful espresso machine with a built-in grinder